nkatynski/NicoleCode/README.md

-# NicoleCode
+## NicoleCode

-# This is where I will dump code to force you to learn Git.
+This is a dumping ground for very small finished programs.
+This is also how example materials will be held hostage to force Git usage.